Central Coast Stadium

-Central Coast Stadium (known originally as Grahame Park), known commercially as Industree Group Stadium is a sports venue in Gosford, on the Central Coast of New South Wales, Australia.
-The stadium is home to the Central Coast Mariners association football club which competes in the A-League.
+Central Coast Stadium is a sports venue in Gosford on the Central Coast of New South Wales, Australia.
+From the establishment of the first venue at the site in 1915 it was known as Waterside Park, being renamed Grahame Park after significant expansion in 1939.
+Since then it has had several names incorporating that name, but as of 2025 it is called Polytec Stadium under naming rights.
+The stadium is home to the Central Coast Mariners Association football club which competes in the A-League.
 The stadium also hosts rugby league and rugby union fixtures on an ad hoc basis as well as other major social events.

 The stadium was originally designed to be the home stadium for the North Sydney Bears rugby league football club.